SQream/sqream_docs/operational_guides/logging.rst

 Command Line Utility
 --------------------

-If you cannot access SQream DB for any reason, you can also use a command line toolto collect the same information:
+If you cannot access SQream DB for any reason, you can also use a command line tool to collect the same information:

 .. code-block:: console